Skip to main content

 Homgard Game Cover

-Homgard is a single player casual puzzle game with fantasy and mystery themes.
+Homgard is a single player casual puzzle game with a mystery theme.
 It was developed by Manapunk Studio and was released on April 29, 2026.
-It received positive reviews from players.
+It received very positive reviews from players.

 The world has ended.
 Homgard can’t be saved… but someone still needs to do the paperwork.
 You move through the broken world by solving logic puzzles, each one revealing a little more of what was lost.
 Along the way you'll find heroes who hit snooze on destiny, gods who went to get snacks and never came back, and apocalyptic cults arguing over font sizes.
 Apparently, this is considered normal. …